-Inslee’s budget proposes major push to build housing
+WA Gov. Jay Inslee proposes effort to build thousands of housing units

 Amid growing homelessness and the high costs of both renting and owning a home in Washington, Inslee is proposing the state raise $4 billion by issuing bonds outside the state’s debt limit to build thousands of new housing units over the next few years.

 That move would require approval from legislators and voters.
+The state constitution limits the amount of state debt, but allows the state to contract debt not subject to that limit through the referendum process.

-Inslee is proposing that the money be spent on projects like emergency supportive housing for unhoused people, affordable housing units and helping low-income first-time homebuyers with down payments and closing costs.
+Inslee is proposing the money be spent on projects such as emergency supportive housing for unhoused people, affordable housing units and helping low-income first-time homebuyers with down payments and closing costs.

-“Our traditional systems for funding housing take an incremental approach, but if there was ever a time we need to buck those systems, it’s now,” Inslee said in a prepared statement.
+“Our traditional systems for funding housing take an incremental approach, but if there was ever a time we need to buck those systems, it’s now,” Inslee said in his budget address.
 “Homelessness and housing shortages are burdening every community in Washington.
 We can’t wait decades to build, we need housing now or the numbers of people sliding into homelessness will grow.”

-Inslee’s also wants to shore up the state’s ability to care for Washingtonians with behavioral health needs, including money for state-run care, community-based and youth services.
+Inslee also wants to shore up the state’s ability to care for Washingtonians with behavioral health needs, including money for state-run care, community-based and youth services.

-His budget also outlines spending to boost early childhood education, protect the Washington salmon population, and to build five new hybrid-electric ferries and convert three to hybrid-electric.
+His budget also outlines spending he said will boost early childhood education, protect the Washington salmon population, and build five new hybrid-electric ferries and convert three to hybrid-electric.

+Sen. Christine Rolfes, D-Bainbridge Island, who chairs the Senate Ways and Means Committee, described Inslee’s budget proposal as a “solid road map that identifies and prioritizes the top needs of our state.”

+Rolfes said lawmakers would “look at all of the governor’s priorities closely as the Legislature works together to craft a balanced budget that will improve lives across our state.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.